AlRashidIssa/BreastCamcer/README.md

     Make sure you have MLflow installed and running.
 You can start the MLflow server with:

     ```bash
-    mlflow ui
+    mlflow ui --port 8080
     ```

-    By default, MLflow runs on `http://127.0.0.1:5000`.
+    By default, MLflow runs on `http://127.0.0.1:8080`.
 Update the `mlflow.set_tracking_uri()` in the code if your MLflow server is running on a different address.

 ## Usage